 A professional guide

--2 nights in a hut
+2 nights in a mountain hut

--All group equipment
+All group equipment

--Pre-stay Zoom meeting to prepare everything - date to come
+Pre-trip Zoom meeting to prepare everything

--Park access fees
+Park access fees

--Gastronomic meals (lunch on day 1 to lunch on day 3)
+Gourmet meals (lunch on day 1 to lunch on day 3)

--Drawings and surprises from our partners
+Surprises and raffle from our partners

--Personal equipment and clothing
+Personal equipment and clothing

--Tipping the guide
+Tip for the guide

 Payment can be made in two instalments.
 Contact us at info@leschevresdemontagne.com